Tetra Tech (NASDAQ:TTEK) Releases Q4 2022 Earnings Guidance

 Tetra Tech (NASDAQ:TTEK – Get Rating) updated its fourth quarter 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $1.13-$1.18 for the period, compared to the consensus estimate of $1.15.
 The company issued revenue guidance of $676.00 million-$726.00 million, compared to the consensus revenue estimate of $710.98 million.
 Tetra Tech also updated its FY 2022 guidance to $4.38-$4.43 EPS.

-Several equities research analysts recently issued reports on the company.
+A number of analysts have recently issued reports on the stock.
 Boenning Scattergood reiterated a neutral rating on shares of Tetra Tech in a report on Thursday, May 5th.
-StockNews.com raised Tetra Tech from a hold rating to a buy rating in a research report on Wednesday, July 13th.
-Northcoast Research assumed coverage on Tetra Tech in a research report on Friday, July 15th.
-They issued a neutral rating on the stock.
-Finally, Maxim Group cut their price objective on Tetra Tech from $215.00 to $190.00 in a research report on Friday, May 6th.
+StockNews.com downgraded shares of Tetra Tech from a buy rating to a hold rating in a report on Friday, August 5th.
+Maxim Group reduced their price objective on shares of Tetra Tech from $215.00 to $190.00 in a research report on Friday, May 6th.
+Finally, Northcoast Research initiated coverage on shares of Tetra Tech in a research report on Friday, July 15th.
+They set a neutral rating for the company.

 About Tetra Tech